 Master of Science in Mathematics

-Some students may require additional background prior to entering Math 210 and 230.
-This will be determined by assessment prior to the start of the students' first year by the Vice Chair for Graduate Studies, upon consultation with the graduate studies committee.
-Such students will be directed into Math 205 and/or Math 206 during their first year.
-These students may pass one Comprehensive Exam in the areas of Algebra or Analysis in lieu of achieving a M.S. pass on one Qualifying Exam that must obtained prior to the start of the students’ second year.
-Comprehensive Exams in Analysis and Algebra will be offered once per year in the Spring quarter.
+First year students are expected to take either Math 205 or Math 210; specific recommendation will be determined by assessment prior to the start of the students' first year by the Vice Chair of Graduate Studies, upon consultation with the Graduate Studies Committee.
+The students may pass the Comprehensive Exam in Analysis in lieu of achieving an M.S. pass in one of the qualifying exams that must be obtained prior to the start of their second year.

-The total number of required courses for the M.S. degree is 12, completed with satisfactory performance.
-Students are required to complete at least one series of the following courses: Mathematics 210A-B-C, 220A-B-C, or 230A-B-C. At most one undergraduate course may count as an elective course, provided it is sponsored by rank faculty and approved by the Graduate Advisor.
-At most one elective course (at least three units) is allowed outside the Department.
+The total number of required courses for the M.S. degree is 12, completed with satisfactory performance (B or better).
+Students are required to complete at least one series of the following courses: Mathematics 210A-B-C, 220A-B-C, or 230A-B-C. At most, one undergraduate course may count as an elective course, provided it is sponsored by rank faculty and approved by the Graduate Advisor.
+At most, one elective course (of at least three units) is allowed outside the Department.

-Students who fail to pass the required examinations satisfactorily within the period specified will be recommended for academic disqualification by the Graduate Dean.
+Students who fail to pass the required examinations within the period specified will be recommended for academic disqualification.

 The residency requirement ordinarily is satisfied by full-time enrollment for three quarters immediately preceding the award of the M.S. degree.
 When appropriate, a leave of absence may be granted between matriculation and the final quarters of study.

+In order to confer the MS degree, one must advance to candidacy at the MS level, prior to the quarter in which they plan to graduate.
 If the candidate is not advanced before the beginning of the quarter in which all requirements are completed, the degree will not be conferred until the end of the following quarter.
-Deadlines for submission of the Application for Advancement to Candidacy are published on the Graduate Divisions WEBSITE, where filing fees and deadlines may also be found.
+Deadlines for submission of the Application for Advancement to Candidacy are published on the Graduate Division website, where filing fees and deadlines may also be found.